 Lot of vegetables, legumes, and other foods contain a form of iron called nonheme iron, and the other type of iron found in animal products is called heme iron.

-The following are some of the best iron rich foods for vegans and vegetarians:
+The following are best iron rich foods for vegans and vegetarians:

 1- Dried seaweed (spirulina) – 28,5 mg of Fe/100g